Partnering for Progress

 Introduction, Cara Stillings Candal.
 How Chelsea Has Changed: A Personal Reflection, Charles L. Glenn.
 The Origins of the Boston University/Chelsea Partnership, Kevin Carleton.
 The Ironies of Accountability, Douglas Sears.
 The Development of Planning and Control Systems for an Evolving School District, Monica Baraldi.
 “Every Child Can Learn”: Accountability and Student Achievement in the Context of the Boston University/Chelsea Partnership, Cara Stillings Candal.
 The Impact of Student Mobility on Academic Achievement: Lessons Learned in the Time of the Boston University/Chelsea Public Schools Partnership, Mary M. Bourque.
 Networking for the Turnaround of a School District: The Boston University/Chelsea Partnership, Daniele Vidoni and Angelo Paletta.
 Outreach and the Chelsea Public School System: From BU to CBOs?
 Frans Spierings.
 The Chelsea Story: Where to from Here?
 Thomas S. Kingston.
 About the Contributors.

-Cross-national Information and Communication: Technology Policy and Practices in Education
+- Cross-National Information and Communication Technology Policies and Practices in Education (Revised Second Edition)